sarmadiali98/ReLico/README.md

 A successful run should:

-- finish with `BUILD SUCCESS`
+- finish with `BUILD SUCCESS`,
-- process the discovered `.rebeca` input files
+- process the discovered `.rebeca` input files,
-- generate corresponding `.lf` output files in the output directory
+- generate corresponding `.lf` output files in the output directory.

 ### Output location